nikolasjdawson/behavioral-ds.github.io/content/blogpost/user_analysis/index.md

   url: https://github.com/behavioral-ds/user-analysis
 ---

-We demonstrate in this blog post a tutorial on applying our tools for analyzing online information diffusions about contents or Twitter users, [`birdspotter`](https://github.com/behavioral-ds/BirdSpotter) and [`evently`](https://github.com/behavioral-ds/evently).
+We demonstrate in this blog post a tutorial on applying the tools for analyzing online information diffusions about Twitter users, [`birdspotter`](https://github.com/behavioral-ds/BirdSpotter) and [`evently`](https://github.com/behavioral-ds/evently).

 ## Dataset